Pentagon reports high levels of ‘forever chemicals’ in drinking water near bases

 “For too long, service members and people living in communities near military installations have been the victims of the Pentagon’s failure to act,” Hayes added.

-A Department of Defense (DOD) spokesperson did not immediately respond to request for comment. but the findings note that where PFOA or PFOS levels exceeded the EPA’s advisory as a result of department activities, the DOD “immediately took actions to address the drinking water exposure.”
+A U.S. Defense Department spokesperson did not immediately respond to a request for comment, but the findings note that where PFOA or PFOS levels exceeded the EPA’s advisory as a result of department activities, the DOD “immediately took actions to address the drinking water exposure.”

 The department was required to disclose the drinking water testing under fiscal 2022’s National Defense Authorization Act.